The Nashville Teens

 The Nashville Teens are an English rock band, formed in Surrey in 1962.
-They are best known for their 1964 hit single "Tobacco Road", a Top 10 hit in the United Kingdom and Canada, and a Top 20 hit in the United States.
+They are best known for their 1964 hit single cover of "Tobacco Road", a Top 10 hit in the United Kingdom and Canada, and a Top 20 hit in the United States.

 Career

 While playing in Hamburg, the Teens backed Jerry Lee Lewis for his Live at the Star Club, Hamburg album.

 The band later backed Carl Perkins on his hit single "Big Bad Blues" (May 1964) and also played with Chuck Berry when he toured Britain.
 One concert was attended by music producer Mickie Most, who subsequently produced the band's June 1964 debut single, an interpretation of the John D. Loudermilk penned song "Tobacco Road", which reached No. 6 in the UK singles chart and No. 14 in the US Billboard Hot 100 chart.
 The follow-up, another Loudermilk song entitled "Google Eye", reached number 10 in the UK in October 1964.
 The Nashville Teens' record producers also included Andrew Loog Oldham and Shel Talmy.
 One of their recordings was the mildly controversial Randy Newman number, "The Biggest Night of Her Life," about a schoolgirl who is "too excited to sleep", because she has promised to lose her virginity on her sixteenth birthday to a boy whom her parents like "because his hair is always neat".